GitHub Integration

 Agents can:

-- Create branches and open PRs
+- Create branches and push commits

 - Clone private repos using the app's installation token